JordanWagner1111/JordanWagner1111/README.md

 - 📫 How to reach me **wagnerjordan1111@gmail.com**

-- ⚡ Fun fact: **In my free time I enjoy playing music.
-I play piano and guitar and have a passion for learning music**
+- ⚡ Fun fact: **In my free time I enjoy the piano and guitar and have a passion for learning music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">